 '''

-(thread (lambda () (sleep 2) (display 7) (newline))) ; \Rightarrow a thread descriptor ; displays 7 after two seconds pass
+(thread (lambda () (sleep 2) (display 7) (newline))); \Rightarrow a thread descriptor; displays 7 after two seconds pass

 '''

 Each thread has its own parameter settings (see §9.4), such as the current directory or current exception handler.
-A newly-created thread inherits the parameter settings of the creating thread (except the error-escape-handler parameter, which is initialized to the default error escape handler).
+A newly-created thread inherits the parameter settings of the creating thread, except

+- the error-escape-handler parameter, which is initialized to the default error escape handler; and - the current-exception-handler parameter, which is initialized to the value of initial-exception-handler.

-When a thread is created, it is placed into the management of the current custodian (See $\S9.5$).
+When a thread is created, it is placed into the management of the current custodian (See §9.5).
 A thread that has not terminated can be "garbage collected" only if it is unreachable and blocked on an unreachable semaphore.1